philipdarke/reproducible-actuarial-work/docs/exercise6.md

 })
 ```

-The format for the tests above is `expect_equal(A, B)` i.e. the code A is expected to be equal to B when run.
+The format for the tests above is `expect_equal(A, B)` i.e. the code A is expected to be equal to the value B when the test is run.

-The first block of code checks that cashflows from all six business lines are included in the analysis (it checks the number of columns in the `cashflows_to_use` matrix equals 6).
+The first block of code checks that cashflows from all six business lines are included in the analysis (it checks the number of columns in the `cashflows_to_use` tibble/data frame equals 6).

-The second tests that the output from the `discount()` helper function is expected for some simple test inputs.
+The second tests that the output from the `discount()` helper function is as expected for some simple test inputs.

 ## Running the tests